 Owners and developers that build utility scale solar farms must meet certain critical deadlines related to renewable tax credits, construction milestones, or PPA agreements.
 An important step in completing the commissioning requires a grid connection to energize the new facility to test all equipment and systems.
 But for many large facilities, the grid connection isn’t available when the testing phase needs to begin.

 Even small delays can result in large financial losses from missed deadlines.
 The alternative is providing an alternative source of power to energize the system as an “island” and conduct testing without impacting the project schedule.
 A custom engineered system of generation and load banks enables full system testing even when the grid isn’t available.
 This protects investments, maintains public confidence in solar energy, and helps economic viability of the renewable energy market.

-Commissioning of a solar farm typically involves:
+Solar commissioning of a solar farm typically involves:

 - Verifying a complete installation